A four-day IOSH Managing Safely training course in Kent.

 7. Measuring performance

 This module explains how checking performance can help to improve health and safety.
-Delegates learn how to develop basic performance indicators, and get to grips with auditing and proactive and reactive measuring.
+Delegates learn how to develop basic performance indicators, how to carry out safety audits and be proactive in applying safety measures.

 IPS International, Northbank House, Sir Thomas Longley Road, Medway City Estate, Rochester, Kent ME2 4DU